IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 5.3.6 Annual financial report

-All Sponsors shall ensure the annual certification of detailed financial activity via the IEEE-SA online financial reporting tool.
+All Standards Committees shall ensure the annual certification of detailed financial activity via the IEEE-SA online financial reporting tool.
 The report is due by 15 February of each year for the previous fiscal year's activity.
 Failure to submit this report shall result in action from the IEEE-SA Standards Board.
 Entry of financial transactions shall be completed within 45 days of the end of each fiscal quarter (March, June, September, and December) and shall be considered delinquent if not submitted by that time.
 If two deadlines in one fiscal year are missed, the non-compliant group shall then be required to enter financial transactions on a monthly basis through the end of the following year.
 If missed deadlines continue, any of the following actions may be taken by the SASB:

 -- Removal of the Treasurer